sandeeplamb/dns-over-tls/README.md

 Except Exception Handling, Edge cases, Logging & Purging (housekeeping), a good improvment will be to give time period of normal dig'ing and TLS dig'ing for a domain lookup.

-Also to notify users that they are encrypted end to end and privacy has been maintained to lookup for your searches.
+Also to dig domain based on geo-location to decrease latency.